hacoo/AutoDockCuda/README.md

 > make

-With a little luck, this will work.
 The autodock executable is autodock4, it will be created in the same directory.
-See autodock4 documentation for information on using this.
+See autodock4 documentation for information on using autodock4.

 Our project comes with a crude shell script to automate running autodock.
 It is included in the source directory.
 To run it: